 Whether it’s bamboo toothbrushes and metal straws you’re looking for, natural skincare, period toiletries or organic groceries, or even soap bars for your dog, you’ll find it at Slowood.
-This expansive Kennedy Town store features handpicked sustainable brands from New Zealand, Canada, the Netherlands and more — not to mention it’s one hell of a photogenic space for a fun eco day out.
+This expansive Kennedy Town store (now open in Discovery Bay, too) features handpicked sustainable brands from New Zealand, Canada, the Netherlands and more — not to mention it’s one hell of a photogenic space for a fun eco day out.

 Pimary, Shop 105, 1/F, The Mills, 45 Pak Tin Par Street, Tsuen Wan, Hong Kong

 Green-loving foodies will want to check out Edgar, Hong Kong’s first bulk grocery shop made for home cooks to fill out their pantries with a no-waste approach.
 Whether you’re looking to stock up on rice, seeds and legumes or dried fruit and healthy nibbles, Edgar is the place to be.
 You can shop from its original kiosk store at K11 in Tsim Sha Tsui, or its newer boutique on Moon Street in Admiralty.
 It’s currently also popping up through to the end of June 2019 in Causeway Bay.

 Edgar, 5 Moon Street, Wan Chai, Hong Kong, +852 3484 2088